 NOSM University will accept a 3-year degree for mature applicants (25 years of age or older by application deadline) for the application cycle of 2023 (entry in September 2024).
 After the 2023 application deadline, a 3-year degree will no longer meet the requirement for admission to the UME program.

-If you are a mature applicant and have completed your 3- or 4-year degree is completed through a transfer of credits from a college, you must have completed a minimum of 10 full-course credits, 20 half-course credits, or a combination of at the university degree level at the time you apply.
+If you are a mature applicant and your degree has been completed through a transfer of credits from a college, you must have completed a minimum of 10 full-course credits, 20 half-course credits, or a combination of at the university degree level at the time you apply.

 Applicants from Quebec